Makefile Lazy Definitions

 grep '^version:' $(CABAL_FILE) | sed 's/^version: *//'))

-is set to the result of executing
+.PHONY. versionThe value of VERSION is set to the result of executing

-the shell commands only when the version
+the shell commands only when the version rule is run.
+When

-is used in many rules, however, it is desirable to
+VERSION is used in many rules, however, it is desirable to

 move the definition to a macro.
 This is not so much about being DRY,

-but rather minimizing the differences between Makefile
+but rather minimizing the differences between Makefiles so

 that they are easier to maintain.